ahmadajmi/multilingualwithangular/multilingualwithangular.md

 <h2 translate="HELLO"></h2>
 ```

-Sometimes we need to know if we have missed some translation ID, `angular-translate` provides a very good method `useMissingTranslationHandlerLog()` which logs warnings into console for any missing translation ID.
+Sometimes we may need to know if we have missed some translation ID.
+Well, `angular-translate` helps us solving this problem providing a very good method called `useMissingTranslationHandlerLog()` which logs warnings into the console for any missing translation ID.

-Install the package with Bower
+First of all, you need to install the package with Bower;

 ```
 bower install angular-translate-handler-log --save
 ```

-Update the JavaScript Gulp task
+then, update the JavaScript Gulp task.

 ``` javascript
 gulp.task('js', function(){